 We also use a variant of the proof to yield some information regarding grounds of tame mice, relating to a question of Miedzianowski and Goldberg \cite{gironaconfproblems}; see Theorem \ref{tm:tame_grounds}.

 In \S\S\ref{sec:HOD_tame_mice},\ref{sec:HOD_in_non-tame} we prove some facts regarding $\HOD^{\univ{M}}$, for mice $M$ satisfying $\ZFC$.
 (In fact, the assumption that $M\sats\ZFC$ is only stated in order the the usual definition of $\HOD$ works.
-The results do not really depend on this.)
+The results do not depend very strongly on this.)

 Let $N=L[M_1^\#]$, which is of course tame.
-It is well known that $N\sats$``$V\neq\HOD$'' (see \ref{rem:L[M_1^sharp]}).
+It is well known that $N\sats$ ``$V\neq\HOD$'' (see \ref{rem:L[M_1^sharp]}).
 Therefore $\es^N$ is not definable over $\univ{N}$ without parameters.
 However, we will show that any tame mouse $M$ satisfying $\PS$ can \emph{almost} define $\es^M$ from no parameters.
-(In the statement below, \emph{tractability} (Definition \ref{dfn:tractable}) is just a fine structural requirement, and holds in particular if $M\sats$``$\om_2$ exists'', and $\mathscr{P}^M$ (Definition \ref{dfn:candidate,Ppp}) is roughly the collection of premice in $M$ which ``eventually agree'' with $M|\om_1^M$): \begin{tm} Let $M$ be a $(0,\om_1+1)$-iterable tame tractable premouse satisfying ``$\om_1$ exists'' and $\delta=\om_2^M$ \tu{(}with $\delta=\OR^M$ if $\om_1$ is the largest cardinal of $M$\tu{)}.
+In the statements of the next two theorems, \emph{tractability} and \emph{strong tractability} are just fine structural requirements, which hold if $M\sats$ ``$\om_2$ exists'' (see \ref{dfn:tractable}).
+And $\mathscr{P}^M$ (see \ref{dfn:candidate,Ppp}) is roughly the collection of premice $N\in M$ such that $\univ{N}=\HC^M$ and $N$ ``eventually agrees'' with $M|\om_1^M$. \begin{tm} Let $M$ be a $(0,\om_1+1)$-iterable tame tractable premouse satisfying ``$\om_1$ exists'' and $\delta=\om_2^M$ \tu{(}with $\delta=\OR^M$ if $\om_1$ is the largest cardinal of $M$\tu{)}.
 Then: \begin{enumerate}[label=--] \item $\es^M\rest[\om_1^M,\OR^M)$ is $\univ{M}$-definable without parameters, and \item $\mathscr{P}^M$ is definable over $\her_\delta^M$ without parameters. \end{enumerate} \end{tm}

 The results above concern tame mice.
 We now turn to (short-extender) mice in general with no smallness restriction.
-All of our results here rely on a technical hypothesis, STH ($\star$-translation hypothesis, Definition \ref{dfn:Q^*_when_Q_correct}), which is almost proved in \cite{closson}, but not quite, and which should be routine to verify with basically the methods of \cite{closson}.
+All of our results here rely on a technical hypothesis, STH ($\star$-translation hypothesis, see \ref{dfn:Q^*_when_Q_correct}), which is almost proved in \cite{closson}, but not quite, and which should be routine to verify with basically the methods of \cite{closson}.
 We give the key definitions in \S\ref{sec:star}, but a proof of STH is beyond the scope of this paper.
-Many typical $\varphi$-minimal mice are \emph{transcendent} (Definition \ref{dfn:transcendent}), including for example $M_1^\#$, and assuming STH, $M_{\wlim}^\#$ (the sharp for a Woodin limit of Woodins), the least mouse with an active superstrong extender (in MS-indexing, so this is not $0^\#$), and many more.
+Many typical $\varphi$-minimal mice are \emph{transcendent} (see \ref{dfn:transcendent}), including for example $M_1^\#$, and assuming STH, $M_{\wlim}^\#$ (the sharp for a Woodin limit of Woodins), the least mouse with an active superstrong extender (in MS-indexing, so this is not $0^\#$), and many more.